HackYourFuture/JavaScript/Week2/prep-exercises/2-experiments/README.md

 ## Things to think about

 - The `valueCounts` is implemented as an array.
 Do you think there is another way to store this?
 Why do you think the decision was made to go with an array?
+  - An object or map could be used to make the code more readable (since it allows to write the 'key: value' pairs, with dice value and count of times the value was thrown)
+  - But since the function is not super intricate, it's still easy to read.
+So I'd leave it as it is.
 - What do you think about the code division?
 Would you add another function or maybe remove one?
 Why?
+  - I wouldn't add any other functions, I'd use as fewer lines of code as possible
+  - Adding more functions could unnecessarily overcomplicate things.
+  - With more abstraction, the function would work slower: more abstraction means more time to communicate between separate logic units